 The primary function of a stapler is adhering thin objects together with staples.
 Staplers drive staples through the thin material by using a hammer to apply pressure to the crown of the staple.
 The material is held in place by the clasp created by the displacement of the material in which it was inserted.

 There are two main types of staplers.

 - Spring-loaded stapler: A spring-loaded stapler is a handheld, manually operated stapler.
-The grip is squeezed together to charge the spring then the spring is released forcing the hammer down into the staple.
-A spring-loaded -is lighter since it does not need an air hose or electrical source.
-Using a spring -loaded stapler can cause hand and wrist fatigue with repetitive use.
+The grip is squeezed together to charge the spring, then the spring is released forcing the hammer down into the staple.
+A spring-loaded stapler is lighter since it does not need an air hose or electrical source.
+Using a spring-loaded stapler can cause hand and wrist fatigue with repetitive use.

 The following specifications determine the functionality of a stapler.

-- Staple Size: This is the size of the staples the stapler is designed to use.
-Staples can range from ¼” light duty staples to large 1 1/2in heavy duty roofing staples.
+- Staple size: This is the size of the staples the stapler is designed to use.
+Staples can range from 1/4 in. light duty staples to large 1 1/2 in. heavy duty roofing staples.

 - Stapling speed: Stapling speed measures how many staples the tool can press into the material in a given amount of time.